September 15, 2019

 Just think of how much calmer your day could be if every hour you didn’t think “WOULD HE QUIT DOING THAT.”
 Or maybe she won’t be so cold to you if she wasn’t thinking, “WHY MUST HE INSIST ON MAKING THAT NOISE.”

 Even though the workplace annoyances may seem insignificant, minor things can often lead to major complications if they are left unresolved for too long.

-The workplace should be collaborative environment where bonds are formed in order to accomplish goals and meet deadlines.
+The workplace should be a collaborative environment where bonds are formed in order to accomplish goals and meet deadlines.
 However, it is hard to be fully committed to working with a girl who insists on listening to her EDM music out loud all day.
 Did I just type that in bold?

 With that said, we have created a series of tips on how to avoid workplace annoyances.
-Check in every week for a new tip.
+Check-in every week for a new tip.
 Once you make sure you aren’t an offender yourself, you can pass it along to someone who is…in a “isn’t this an interesting blog post…?” kind of way.